ScanzyLLC/scanzy-barcodescanner-sample-ios-swift/README.md

 ### Quick Start

-1. In your app's entry point, such as application func in AppDelegate, set the license key you obtained from Scanzy.
+1. In your app's entry point, such as application func in AppDelegate, set the license key you obtained from [Scanzy](https://scanzy.com) for free trial.

 ```swift
 ScanzyBarcodeManager.setLicense("your-valid-licensekey")